 Slowly at first, but then with increasing speed, professional services buyers changed their behavior.
 Rather than calling up a colleague to ask a business question, they began to use search engines.
 Online shopping became easier and easier.
 We began to develop the expectation that we could find exactly the right product or service to fill our specific needs.
 In industry after industry, a wave of digital transformation rocked traditional buying patterns and expectations.
 And professional services were no exception to this trend.

 A recent study of professional services buyers showed that over a five year period traditional referrals decreased by 16% and client loyalty declined by 20%, even though client satisfaction remained stable.
-But the news is not all bad.
-The value that clients receive from their providers increased by 33% and the relevancy of the services increased by 56%.
-At the same time, the use of online search grew by an eye-popping 66%.
+However, the latest edition of this study indicates that client referrals are back on the rise.
+At the same time, the use of online search continued to be the second most popular channel to search for business solutions, just after asking their peers or colleagues for a referral.

 What’s going on here?
 The answer is pretty clear.
 Buyers are using digital technology to find a “perfect fit” solution—a firm with the right expertise and focus to solve the specific challenge they are facing.
 Buyers are looking for tailored solutions that provide superior value.
 It matters less and less whether or not these service providers are local.
 Even before COVID-19, remote work was becoming more and more normalized.